Jun P. Espina 10 min read

-Lot’s—Abraham’s nephew—experience was not uncommon: he doubted God’s Word like everyone else in this domain.
+The experience of Lot (Abraham’s nephew) was not uncommon: he doubted God’s Word like everyone else in this domain.
 The Bible said Lot was a righteous man who was just living with the unbelievers and among those who were engaging in gay or lesbian acts.
-Lot lived in Sodom from which the word “sodomy” comes.
+Lot lived in Sodom, from which the word “sodomy” comes.
 God, in His anger against homosexuality and gender perversion, wanted to burn the cities of Sodom and Gomorrah and the neighboring towns.
 So, He sent two Angels to rescue Lot and his family from the fire of judgment.
-They ordered him and his entire family to move fast but Lot “lingered.”
+They ordered him and his entire family to move fast, but Lot “lingered.”
 He doubted God’s Word.

 Observe Genesis 19:15-16 (KJV):

 Judas Iscariot Also Doubted God’s Word

 When Jesus Christ invited the Jews to come to Him by faith, they were furious, treated Him like a criminal; nailed Him to the cross.
 They were one with Judas Iscariot—they doubted God’s Word!